It’s 9 a.m. on a Friday in June, and for a drill at Legg Mason Inc.’s Baltimore headquarters, Greece has quit the euro.

 “During the debt ceiling showdown last summer we were very proactive in putting information on our website and we’d plan to do that again,” Prior said.

 Fidelity and other top money-fund managers have reduced or eliminated holdings of securities from issuers perceived as most at risk in the crisis.
 The 10 biggest prime U.S. money-market funds cut their holdings of debt issued by euro-area banks by $8.3 billion in May.
 Fidelity reduced holdings of European bank securities in the past two months and cut the weighted average maturity of those holdings to two days, according to Prior.

 Firms whose investments are less liquid have sought to shore up their holdings in the region.
-Carlyle Group LP (CG), the world’s second-largest private-equity firm, has refinanced its portfolio companies in the region over the past eight months, Glenn Youngkin, the firm’s chief operating officer, said this month.
+Carlyle Group LP (CG:US), the world’s second-largest private-equity firm, has refinanced its portfolio companies in the region over the past eight months, Glenn Youngkin, the firm’s chief operating officer, said this month.

 “We’ve undertaken refinancings over the course of the last six to eight months, some of which have been herculean in order to get done, in order to make sure that the portfolio can withstand an extended downturn,” Youngkin said at the Morgan Stanley Financials Conference in New York June 12.
 “Every day is a brand new soap opera.”